RoastPotatoes/roastpotatoes.github.io/_posts/2015-04-15-the-search-for-topre-perfection.md

 ![my band selection](http://i.imgur.com/0LME7hH.jpg)
 *From left to right: 1/8", 3/16" and Limited edition RoastPotatoes silencing pad.*

 Upon and before purchasing my HHKB I was quite sure there was a sure-fire way to silence the HHKB quite easily with little cost.
-It is also supposed to be one of the better ways to silence Topre.
-Because of this I thought that I need not look any further to find a method to silence my HHKB.
+It is also supposed to be one of the better ways to silence Topre, because of this I thought that I need not look any further to find a method to silence my HHKB.

 When I received my HHKB I was wholly enamoured with the feel of Topre.
 I was like many before my happy with my happy hacking.
 But In the keyboard world you have to strive for perfection.
 I just watched a [video](https://youtu.be/TnccjYX2ItI) and couldn't get the sounds out of my head.
 In my mind the dental banded HHKB just seemed a little better to me.
 And at that time I just wasn't entirely happy with the noise produced by my HHKB.
 But as I mentioned earlier I went into this purchasing knowing of a 'sure-fire' way to silence it.
 This method is of course dental banding the sliders.